Londinium (album)

 Londinium is the debut album by London-based trip hop band Archive.
 The title is taken from the Roman name for London.
-Roya Arab is the principal vocalist throughout the album, and Rosko John provides rapping.
+Roya Arab is the main vocalist throughout the album, and Rosko John provides rapping.

 "Skyscraper" uses a sample from "Mmm Skyscraper...
 I Love You" by Underworld.
 In addition, Karl Hyde, from Underworld, plays bass on the track "Headspace".
 "Londinium" was remixed by Kevin Shields and released as a 12″.